biosharp-dotnet/biosharp.net/src/pages/services.md

 - VS Code
 - Programming in Bash
 - Programming in Powershell
-- Use of Conda
+- Use of Conda and Bioconda
+- Use of containers (Docker)
 - Nextflow (basic concepts)
 - Nextlow (public pipelines)
-- Data transfer (rclone)
+- Secure data transfer (rclone)
 - Git and Github

 ## Consulting in Bioinformatics (infrastructure)